SUNY Downstate Health Sciences University

 College of Medicine

 The Importance of Research

-For a more extensive research experience, one-year funded research training programs are available through national and international sponsors and the Alumni Association; These prestigious year-off research opportunities are pursued by some students and should also be discussed with Frank Barone and/or Sophie Christoforou (contact information above) to identify the best available programs, to obtain additional support from internal experts in your project research area and to help you in completing a high quality application.
+For a more extensive research experience, one-year funded research training programs are available through national and international sponsors and the Alumni Association; These prestigious year-off research opportunities are pursued by some students between their second and third or third and fourth years of school.

 Awards For Research Activities

-Medical Students who have made a significant research contribution are eligible to graduate with a Distinction in Research Award.
-Over the past 3 years 18 students received this impressive graduation award.
-There is also the Commendation in Investigative Scholarship award in which a student has participated in a basic science or clinical project for a limited period of time or who has participated in a project, which has not reached maturity.
-Over the last 3 years 15 students received this award.
-Students performing research at other institutions are eligible for this with prior approval of the review committee whose chair is Dr. Steven Fox (firstname.lastname@example.org).
-More details are printed in the 2013-2014 student handbook, page 85
+Medical Students who have made a significant research contribution are eligible to graduate with a Distinction in Research Award..
+There is also the Commendation in Investigative Scholarship award that is given to a student who has participated in a basic science or clinical project for a limited period of time or who has participated in a project, which has not reached maturity.
+These awards are made at the graduation Convocation ceremony.